SlicerMorph/S_2020/Day_2/Markups/Markups.md

 * Updates to Markups module are ongoing so check back for updates
 ### Markup Types
-**ROI:**
-Place two points sequentially that specify corners of a rectangular cube defining the region of interest.
-The size and shape of the rectangle can be adjusted after placement.

 **Fiducials:**
 Place a single landmark point.